This article was originally published in November 2015 and updated in August 2018

 No Aussie beach would be complete without a surf spot, and Manly has one of the best—they don’t call it Surf City for nothing!
 The consistent swells make for perfect conditions to catch a wave, and the winding coast shelters one part of the beach enough that beginners can get in on the action.

-There is a surf school right along Manly Beach, as well as vendors set up along the strip who rent out boards and coverups.
-The beach has also played host to international competitions such as Hurley’s Australian Open of Surfing, meaning those who time their trip to Manly accordingly are in for a treat.
+There’s a surf school right along Manly Beach, as well as vendors set up along the strip who rent out boards and coverups.
+The beach has also played host to international competitions, so who time their trip to Manly accordingly are in for a treat.

 One of Manly Beach’s main attractions actually leads away from the hub of activity.
 The Cabbage Tree Bay Eco-Sculpture Walk takes about 15 minutes from the surf club near the south end of Manly, and follows the jagged coastline all the way to a spot called Shelly Beach.